LewisResearchGroup/ms-mint/README.md

 ## Download Latest release
 For Windows 10 a build is provided [here](https://github.com/soerendip/ms-mint/releases/download/v0.0.30/Mint-0.0.30-Windows10.zip)

 Simply, unpack the zip-archive and start `Mint.exe`.
+Then navigate to http://localhost:9999 if the browser does not open automatically.

 ## Installation